pypeit/PypeIt/doc/image_proc.rst

 In addition to readnoise and gain, our instrument-specific :class:`~pypeit.images.detector_container.DetectorContainer` objects also provide the expected dark current; see :ref:`detectors`.
-As of version X.X.X, this tabulated dark current (scaled by the frame exposure time) is *always* subtracted from the observed images (i.e., there is currently no parameter that will turn this off).
+The tabulated dark current must be in elections per pixel per hour; note that "per pixel" means per *unbinned* pixel; dark current in a binned pixel is :math:`N_{\rm bin}` higher than in an unbinned pixel.
+As of version 1.6.0, this tabulated dark current (scaled by the frame exposure time and the binning) is *always* subtracted from the observed images (i.e., there is currently no parameter that will turn this off).
 This is primarily due to how we account for dark current in our image variance model (see above); i.e., the :math:`D` term is assumed to be the same for all images taken with a given instrument.

 Importantly, ``PypeIt`` also subtracts this tabulated dark-current value from any provided dark frames.
 This means that dark frames, combined into the